 That’s why they take an interdisciplinary approach to problem solving, while staying focused on society and technology and observing how they coexist.

-The role of research and teaching facilities is to inspire students to not only acquire knowledge, but also to gain an awareness of how to apply it to meeting real-world challenges.
+The role of research and teaching facilities is to inspire students to not only acquire knowledge, but also to gain an awareness of how to apply that knowledge to real-world challenges.
 The Social Science & Policy Studies Department benefits from sharing top-notch facilities with several other academic departments and programs.

 Teaching and learning mathematics is a highly complex social, exploratory, and creative process.
-We design novel dynamic technologies that make “math come alive” (Graspable Math, From Here to There!) and use eye tracking, mouse gestures, and log files to explore the coordination of attention, cognition, gestures, and strategies when solving mathematical equations.
+Int the EPM Learning Lab, we design novel dynamic technologies that make “math come alive” (Graspable Math, From Here to There!) and use eye tracking, mouse gestures, and log files to explore the coordination of attention, cognition, gestures, and strategies when solving mathematical equations.

 We also use a variety of applied multilevel quantitative methods, observational measures, and assessments to examine the efficacy of instructional, social, and emotional classroom interventions that can improve K-12 math teaching, learning, and engagement.

-Located within WPI’s Salisbury Laboratories, this expansive facility is designed for conducting computerized economics experiments—and remains available for use by faculty members and students from all disciplines.
+Located within WPI’s Salisbury Laboratories, the Experimental Economics Lab is designed for conducting computerized economics experiments.
+This space remains available for use by faculty members and students from all disciplines.

 Health Psychology Lab (Rodriguez)

 Work in the Health Psychology Lab explores issues like connections between the biological basis of psychology and psychophysiology.
-The mind-body connection brings on both psychological and physical changes and by assessing these connected relationships, students learn about stress, resilience, protective health factors, cognitive effort, implicit biases, and health disparities among varied populations.
+The mind-body connection brings on both psychological and physical changes.
+By assessing these connected relationships, students learn about stress, resilience, protective health factors, cognitive effort, implicit biases, and health disparities among varied populations.